Advice for parents and carers: Coronavirus (Covid-19) in children

 The Royal College of Paediatrics and Child Health (RCPCH) advice to parents is to use either paracetamol or ibuprofen to treat their child if they have symptoms of Covid-19, such as fever and headache, and should follow NHS advice if they have any questions or if symptoms get worse.

-Is the process of testing scary for children?
+Is the testing process of testing scary for children?

 Although the people doing the testing look scary, they are just normal people underneath the funny mask and clothes!